guardian/guardian-management-play/readme.md

 Going from CACTI to GANAGLIA
 =====================
-There is a subtle change when you use the ganaglia (5.x) version of guardian management.
+There is a major, breaking, change when you use the ganglia (5.x) version of guardian management.

-(1) When you intialise your StatusPage object, you need to name it as being the status page of your app:
+(1) When you initialise your StatusPage object, you need to name it as being the status page of your app:

 	new StatusPage("My App Name", Metrics.....)

+	So for example identity has 2 status pages:

+	new StatusPage("identity-webapp", Metrics.....)
+	new StatusPage("identity-api", Metrics.....)

-(2) When you create a metric, the existing signature is supported:
+(2) When you create a metric, the existing signature is NOT supported:

-	new TimingMetic("the-thing-i-want-to-measure")
+	WILL NOT WORK: new TimingMetic("the-thing-i-want-to-measure")

-however it is advised that you supply 2 extra params.
-As follows
+    You need to provide four arguments, with an optional fifth.

-	new TimingMetric("name", "title", "description")
+    new TimingMetic("group", "name", "title", "description")

+    GROUP: this is used as a logical grouping.
+Think of it as a noun.
+For example "emails"
+    NAME: This is a verb related to the noun defined in group.
+For example "sent"
+    TITLE: This is a text string used to title the graphs.
+Keep it short.
+For example "Emails Sent"
+    DESCRIPTION: This is a longer description of the metric.
+Used on the hover over.
+For example "Total number of emails sent"

+    Group and Name are munged together in ganglia to give the actual name used on the console.
+There is another console in Graphite (graphing tool) which will allow subdivision on group.
+    Allowing you to see all the "emails" metrics and to create mash ups of all of these.
+Using the groups as it's top level option.

+    As a rule use underscores (_) not hyphens (-) as delimiters.

+    So in scala:

+    object SuccessfulEmails extends CountMetric("emails", "sent", "Emails Sent", "Number of emails sent")

+    The fifth metric is the field master.
+This takes Option[String] with a default of None.
+This is used to indicate that the metric you are creating is a child of a another metric.
+The value if the "name" of the metric you wish to be a child of.

+    For example.
+Imagine there is a time taken for a request metric:

+    object Requests extends TimingMetric("requests", "api", "Api Requests Timer", "Total number and time taken for API request")

+    You may have a mongoDB requests metric, which is a child of the overall HTTP request:

+    object MongoRequests extends TimingMetric("requests", "mongodb", "Mongodb Requests", "Mongo request timer", Some("api"))

+    This allows Ganglia to give the proportion of time of the HTTP request taken talking to mongo.
+You could have another:

+    object MongoRequests extends TimingMetric("requests", "oracle", "Oracle Requests", "Oracle request timer", Some("api"))

+    Ganglia would now be able to show you propertions of each DB request as a proportion of total HTTP time.

+(3) Types of metric

+    - Timing: standard timing metric, takes number of events over a time period.
+    - Count: Constantly incrementing counter.
+    - Gauge: Count at a particular point in time.

+(4) Extra docs:

+    See guardian google docs for "Web Applications Specifications"

 Getting Started
 ===============